palashvsid/Projects/MLPC-Documentation.md

 | Wrong predictions     | 138(1%)                              | 1,572(51%)                        |

 **Overall accuracy**: (3,986 + 1,547)/ 7,243 = 76.4%
 **Accuracy with Threshold**: 3,986 / 4,124 = 96.7%
 **Coverage**: 4,124 / 7,243 = 57%

-We trained our models on different sets and made repeated predictions for 350 samples to find the variation in the accuracy.
-The Variation in the accuracy for FOL predictions varies by 1.1% for a random sample of 350 SKUs.

 <h2>Impact</h2>
 The machine learning algorithm enables: